- London, UK

 In April 1960, Shockley Transistor Corporation was acquired by the Clevite Corporation, and Shockley continued as a consultant to the Shockley Laboratories of Clevite Transistor until its sale to International Telephone and Telegraph in 1965.
 In 1965, Shockley renewed his association with Bell Telephone Laboratories in the capacity of executive consultant.
 He retired from this position in February 1975.

 In 1961, he and his wife suffered serious injuries in a car crash.
+After winning the Noble Prize in physics and developing his own start up company, Shockley was considered to be a leading international figure within the scientific community.
+However, things took a controversial turn in his career; in 1965, Shockley attended a Nobel conference and gave his infamous speech: "Genetics and the Future of Man."
+In the lecture he warned of "genetic deterioration" and "evolution in reverse".
 In 1965, he embarked on a new career as a eugenics researchers and advocate.
 His fascination with psychological measurement, indicated by his use of behavioral testing at Shockley Semiconductor, led him to worry that modern civilization allowed those with lower “social capacity” (a more encompassing trait than IQ) to overbreed.
 Provocatively, he suggested that this dysgenic effect was more pronounced among African Americans, even if the initial genetic starting point had been the same (a point that he did not necessarily concede).
 His outspokenness gained him a reputation as a crank and a racist, though he continued to characterize himself as a true liberal in his pursuit of factual truth.
 He gained further notoreity when he made a donation to the Repository for Germinal Choice, which the media soon dubbed the “Nobel Prize sperm bank.”

 His eugenic beliefs aside, he continued to accrue scientific honors.
 A lecturer at Stanford from 1958 to 1963, he had been named the first Alexander M. Poniatoff Professor of Engineering and Applied Science.
 On September 1, 1975, he became Alexander Poniatoff Professor of Engineering and Applied Science, Emeritus.
 He also remained a trusted advisor to the government on military and techological matters.
 During 1954 and 1955, he had served as deputy director of the Weapons Systems Evaluation Group for the United States Department of Defense.
 He was a member of the Scientific Advisory Panel of the U.S. Army from 1951 to 1963, and of the Air Force Scientific Advisory Board from 1958 to 1962.
 He was a member of the President's Science Advisory Committee Panel on Scientific and Technical Manpower beginning in 1962.
 He served as senior consultant to the Army Scientific Advisory Panel and was a member of the Scientific and Technology Advisory Committee to the National Aeronautics and Space Administration.